What is SMART?

 The stations along the corridor are being designed to accommodate available feeder bus services, shuttle services and, in selected suburban locations, park and ride facilities.
 Stations in the core areas of the three largest cities in the North Bay – Santa Rosa, Petaluma and San Rafael – are being designed with no park and ride facilities, helping create more walkable downtowns and allowing bus and feeder services to further enhance congestion mitigation efforts.

 Commuter-oriented passenger train service will operate at 30-minute intervals in both directions during morning and evening peak commute hours during the week, with a mid-day train planned as well.
 Bicycles will be allowed on board the trains; weekend service also is planned.

 SMART will use Diesel Multiple Unit (DMU) vehicles manufactured in Rochelle, Illinois, by Sumitomo Corp. of America/Nippon Sharyo.
 The DMU is quieter and cleaner than conventional locomotive-hauled equipment.
 These self-contained rail cars include on-board engines and are capable of using alternative fuels such as waste-derived bio-diesel.
 Two-car train sets carry about 158 seated passengers, 160 standing passengers, and provide on-board storage up to 24 bikes (depending on the mix of bicycles, wheelchairs and strollers and the use of flip seats) and fit within a downtown city block to avoid blocking intersections.

-The first phase, a 42-mile rail and trail project connecting the county seats and population centers of San Rafael and Santa Rosa, is scheduled for completion in 2016.
+The first phase, a 43-mile rail and trail project connecting the county seats and population centers of San Rafael and Santa Rosa, is scheduled for completion in 2016.
 Extensions north and south will be developed as additional funding are identified and secured.

 Key activities related to the project’s implementation include the following milestones: